If you need to make a little extra money, check out these ideas and learn how to make $100 a day to boost your budget.

 7. Teach English Online

 This side hustle is not only lucrative, but it’s incredibly fulfilling as well.
-Seeing someone grow their knowledge with your help will have you signing up for more and more students.
+Seeing someone grow their knowledge with your help will have you signing up for more and more students!

-Read more about teaching online to see if it’s a good fit for you!
+Read more about teaching online to see if it’s a good fit for you.

 8. Complete Small Tasks

-Sometimes you only have a few minutes at a time to make some money.
+Sometimes, you only have a few minutes at a time to make some money.
 That’s okay!
 Many websites offer cash for completing quick and easy tasks businesses don’t have the time for.

-9. Dog Walking
+9. Dog Walker

 If you’re already someone who enjoys a daily stroll, why not make some money while doing it?
-People love their dogs and are always willing to invest some money to ensure they get proper care while they are away.
+People love their dogs and are always willing to invest money to ensure they get proper care while they are away.

-You can also advertise your services locally at a community center, on bulletin boards, or on websites such as Facebook Marketplace or Craigslist.
+You can also advertise your services locally at a community center, on bulletin boards, or websites such as Facebook Marketplace or Craigslist.

 11. Write an eBook